The Power Moves pioneered “power dynamics” as a novel approach to social skills, self-development, and life success.

-- Tai Lopez sales (manipulation techniques)
+- Tai Lopez sales techniques (manipulation techniques)

 - Ben Shapiro (debate techniques)

-Much of the books I read, I also summarize and review publicly.
+Many of the books I read, I also summarize and review publicly.

 As you might have noticed, I’m not one of those reviewers who sees the positives in everything he reads.

-Bad content also speaks badly about their creators.
+In my view, bad content also speaks badly about their creators.

-And when I see some authors doing everything but, I see it as slight to everyone of us.
+And when I see some authors doing everything but, I see it as a slight to everyone of us.

-So on this website you get very straight forward reviews and summaries.
+So on this website, you get very straightforward reviews and summaries.

 - Book reviews: all reviews on one page, ordered by rating